bmoxb/gemgame/ARCHITECTURE.md

 * The application is containerise using Docker into 3 main components:
   * Game server application powered by Tokio.
   * PostgreSQL database.
-  * NGINX server serving WASM client application and asset files.
+  * NGINX server serving the WASM client application, HTML & JavaScript documents, and asset files.
 * These containers are managed using Docker Compose (`docker-compose up` and `docker-compose down` commands).
 * The 3 containers are hosted on an AWS EC2 t3.micro instance running Ubuntu Server in Stockholm.
 AWS EBS gp3 will be used for storage.
 * The Europe North region was chosen as it includes the more powerful t3 instance in the AWS free tier.
 When my free tier expires, the server will probably be moved to either US East or Europe West.